Census of agriculture: Censuses of agriculture by country

 After each decennial census round, FAO publishes the profiles of each census of agriculture, including main results and metadata.
 A summary of the historical outline of the countries and territories that conduct censuses of agriculture is provided below.

 Africa

 Angola

-Angola started to organize its first census of agriculture in 2020.
+Angola conducted its first Agricultural and Fisheries Census (AFC) in 2019-2020.
+The AFC was the country's first census since its independence in 1975.
+However, only the core module was conducted while the supplementary modules are awaiting funding.